oliviawestmacottssw/SSW.Rules.Content/rules/do-you-manage-building-repair-and-maintenance/rule.md

 ---

-You should ensure that any building related issues are attended to, this can include:​​
+You should ensure that any building related issues are attended to, this can include:

 1. Any security or access issues
 2. Any tradespeople or maintenance staff visiting the building
 3. Issues with internet, utilities such as power/water or trash
 4. Any body corporate issues or other localized issues
 5. Contact your financial controller or corporate contact for assistance of to notify them of any issues requiring more detailed attention